Shivani1917/Shivani1917/README.md

 <p align="center"><img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif"></p>

-<p align="left">I am a Student who enjoys creating and working with design and colors, likes to code</p>
+<p align="left">I am a creative, adaptable and flexible fresher who shows great versatility when it comes to learning new skills.
+It is my intention to contribute to the growth of the company.
+Every field of endeavor requires the application of creativity.
+As a member of a team, I have demonstrated my ability to work in collaboration during my last project in operations.</p>

 - ✍️ Current VGA Co-Lead at **Google Developer Student Club Kalindi**